certbot/certbot/windows-installer/docs/INSTALL.md

 The following operations need to be executed using an account with **administrative privileges** on the machine where you want to install Certbot.

-Certbot can be installed through an installer that is available:
-- on GitHub: go to the Certbot GitHub release (https://github.com/certbot/certbot/releases), select the last version of Certbot (v0.40.0 currently), and download the installer named `certbot-beta-installer-win32.exe in the assets.
+Certbot can be installed through an installer that is available on GitHub: go to the [Certbot GitHub releases panel](https://github.com/certbot/certbot/releases), select the last version of Certbot (v0.40.0 currently), and download the installer named `certbot-beta-installer-win32.exe` in the assets.
-- on Certbot's official website: _[specific URL and procedure to be defined]_

-The Certbot development team can guarantee the authenticity of the Windows installer only for these two sources as of now.
-Be cautious in downloading Windows installers from other sources, because they could be corrupt or include malicious functionality.
+The Certbot development team can guarantee the authenticity of the Windows installer only for this source as of now.
+Be cautious in downloading Windows installers from other sources, because they could be corrupted or include a malicious functionality.

 Once downloaded, double-click on the installer to run it.
 You will need to select the location for Certbot installation directory, or keep the default one (`C:\Program Files(x86)\Certbot).